How to Keep a Kiddie Pool Clean All Summer Long

 4. Use a filter pump

-The setup is simple: the pump sits outside of the pool and holds the reusable filter.
-Two hoses connect to the pump: The intake hose sucks water from the pool and directs it into the pump, where the filter removes debris from the water before sending it back into the pool through the output hose.
+The setup is simple: The pump sits outside of the pool and holds the reusable filter.
+Two hoses connect to the pump — the intake hose sucks water from the pool and directs it into the pump, where the filter removes debris from the water before sending it back into the pool through the output hose.

 Many mid-sized kiddie pools, including some inflatable pools, come with a filter, but some don't.
 But even if a pool isn't designed for a pump — i.e., it doesn't have holes in the sides for the hoses — you can still use one to help keep any size kiddie pool clean.
 You just fill up the pump and hoses with water, submerge both hoses in the pool (you'll need to weigh them down), and turn on the pump.